TheLogicMaster/clearwing-vm/README.md

 function names for methods have array types appended to them.
 Strings are normal objects, but get constructed from C-strings or C++ UTF-8 literals using the custom `_j` suffix.
 The value is stored as UTF-16 and can be retrieved as a C-string using the `getNativeString` function.
 Classes are also normal objects, but get constructed by the VM when registering object classes or creating classes for array types.
+To avoid retain cycles with references, the `Weak` annotation is provided in the `annotations` module or in the `weakFields` config option to store the specified reference as a `weak_ptr` rather than a shared one.
+This should only be used where Objects are always stored elsewhere, since it can cause premature object destruction if not used carefully.

 ### Object Construction and Destruction
 The C++ constructor for Object takes only the class name as a parameter, with the rest of the constructors